-Graduating and moving back to AUS, I had incredibly naïve aspirations of what I would be doing upon graduation, believing I would fall into some integrated marketing dream that transitioned me straight from uni onto the path to marcomms riches and fame.
+I had incredibly naïve aspirations of what I would be doing upon graduation from university, believing I would fall into some marketing dream role that transitioned me straight from uni onto the path to marcomms riches and fame.
 How wrong I was, and how equally unexpected it was that I would find myself in a graduate sales role.
-So here we go (and to preface this, I’m still only just starting my career so this isn’t gospel)…
+So here’s what I have learnt about marketing and sales and industry as a whole.

 Sales vs. Marketing: The differences, the overlap, and what you don’t learn at Uni.